‘Days Of Our Lives’ Spoilers: Soap Promises Hot Hookups For Summer

 According to a report by Soap Hub, Days of our Lives fans are going to see some old fan favorite couples continue to flourish in their relationships, as well as some brand new couplings take shape over the course of the summer, and it’s sure to be sizzling.

-The latest Days of our Lives promo reveals that many of Salem’s couple are going to be getting romantic this summer, and fans are loving every minute of it.
+The latest Days of our Lives promo reveals that many of Salem’s couples are going to be getting romantic this summer, and fans are loving every minute of it.
 The preview shows couples such as things are getting steamy in their relationships.

 Viewers will watch as John Black (Drake Hogestyn) and Marlena Evans (Deidre Hall) share some sweet moments.
 The couple, who are gearing up for their August wedding, will be celebrating their long, and complicated, history together, as they have always been one of the soap’s most beloved and romantic couples.